fight233/DThouse_cxd/documentation/webdocs/markdowndocs/TAOS SQL.md

 ## Downsampling

 Time-series data are usually sampled by sensors at a very high frequency, but more often we are only interested in the downsampled, aggregated data of each timeline.
-TDengine provides a convenient way to downsample the highly frequently sampled data points as well as filling the missing data with a variety of interpolation choices.
+DThouse provides a convenient way to downsample the highly frequently sampled data points as well as filling the missing data with a variety of interpolation choices.

 ```mysql
 SELECT function_list FROM tb_name